cartopher/automate-sangis-python/README.md

 __5.__ Confirm the environment was created by printing a list of all conda environments available on your machine by running: `conda env list`.

-__6.__ Once the environment is installed, you can activate it by running: `conda activate downloadsangis`.
+__6.__ Once the environment is installed, you can activate it by running: `conda activate sangisdownload`.

 __7.__ View a list of all Python packages installed in this environment, run: `conda list`.